 Awards and Fellowships

 Please include your financial situation (tax returns are helpful) and why the assistance is most needed at this time.
 While we do not need to know the whole of your financial history, outlining why the award will help you furthers our ability to assist you.
 If you have a special gift you would like to share, please feel free to let us know, and we can try to incorporate it into a scholarship opportunity.
 Otherwise, please choose an award below that you would like to fulfill.

 Please be aware that receiving an award in no way limits what you might do post-training.
 People’s lives can shift dramatically as a result of Gateless, and what you anticipate may change as you move through the training and learn about the array of possibilities open to you.

-The Gateless Community Leadership Award: This award is for the scholar who would like to extend his or her work into a community that does not always receive assistance and attention including prisons, youth centers, homeless or runaway shelters etc…This writer may also helps with idea generation on the Gateless internship program for teachers.
-In your letter of intent, please describe the work you see yourself doing in the world with Gateless, and whether you have engaged in this work previously.
+The Gateless Community Leadership Award: This award is for the scholar who would like to extend his or her work into a community that otherwise may not have access to writing workshops, including prisons, assisted care facilities, homeless or runaway shelters etc…This writer may also helps with idea generation on the Gateless internship program for teachers.
+In your letter of intent, please describe the social activist work you see yourself doing in the world with Gateless, and whether you have engaged in this work previously.
 Post-award commitments include providing three Gateless offerings to the community.
 The training will help you set this up.
-Previous Community Leader: Kate Gray, OR.
+Previous Community Leaders: Kate Gray, OR and Alysa Osvog, CA.

-The Gateless Gourmet Award: This award is for a Gateless Scholar who would like to nurture the group through food.
-While the training is a group experience, and each trainee will be assigned days in the kitchen, this scholar cooks our meals, makes sure we have snacks and sweets and generally loves up the group through their knowledge and skill in the area of cooking.
+The Gateless Gourmet Award: This award is for a Gateless Scholar who would like to nurture the group as chef.
+While each trainee will be assigned days in the kitchen, this writer cooks our meals, makes sure we have snacks and sweets and generally loves up the group through their knowledge and skill in the area of cooking.
 Gateless pays for the meals.
 This scribe receives $2500 off the price of the training (unless staying off-site and then $3000 off).
 The All-Around-Sweetheart (see below) will be on-hand to assist.
-Previous Gateless Gourmet: Renata Rokicki, CA
+Previous Gateless Gourmets: Renata Rokicki, CA and Kelly Bowen, VT